geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

 > This small chamber (10 by 15 feet) appears to have served a medical purpose.
 Stone shelves line the walls, holding ceramic jars, metal instruments, and bundles of dried herbs.
 A central table carved from a single piece of granite dominates the space.
-Most notably, a rough tunnel has been carved through the back wall - clearly different workmanship than the room itself, as the passage is only 4 feet high and shows claw marks.
+Most notably, a rough tunnel has been carved through the back corner - clearly different workmanship than the room itself, as the passage is only 4 feet high and shows claw marks.

 ### Features

 - **Medical Supplies**: Many herbs and simple medicines remain potent after centuries
 - **Treatment Table**: Stone surface with restraint points for treating difficult patients
-- **Spider Tunnel**: Leads to Area 12, dug by phase spiders after the monastery's abandonment
+- **Spider Tunnel**: Leads to Areas 11 & 12, dug by phase spiders after the monastery's abandonment
 - **Construction**: _[Worked stone with recent natural modification]_

 ### Treasure

 - **75 gp** worth of preserved medicinal herbs (still potent after centuries)
 - **Healer's Kit** (fully stocked)
-- **Dimensional Anchor Scroll** (emergency containment measure - parchment yellowed but magic intact)
+- **Death Ward** spell scroll

 ### Encounters